awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 ### Batch Update Policy with Wait Condition<a name="aws-properties-as-group--examples--Batch_Update_Policy_with_Wait_Condition"></a>

 The following example demonstrates a batch update policy that instructs CloudFormation to wait for new instances to signal the Auto Scaling group before the group proceeds to update the next batch of instances\.
 In the [UpdatePolicy attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html), the `WaitOnResourceSignals` attribute is set to `true`\.
-AWS CloudFormation must receive a signal from each new instance within the specified `PauseTime` before continuing the update\.
+CloudFormation must receive a signal from each new instance within the specified `PauseTime` before continuing the update\.
 To signal the Auto Scaling group, a [cfn\-signal](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-signal.html) helper script \(not shown\) is run on each instance\.

 #### JSON<a name="aws-properties-as-group--examples--Batch_Update_Policy_with_Wait_Condition--json"></a>

 ```
 {
-  "myASGroup":{
+  "myASG":{
     "UpdatePolicy":{
       "AutoScalingRollingUpdate":{
         "MinInstancesInService":"1",